root-project/web/for_developers/web/index.md

 gem install jekyll bundler
 ```

-3. Get the ROOT web site source from github.
+3. Get the ROOT web site source from GitHub.
 ```
 git clone https://github.com/root-project/web.git web
 ```
-You can also clone a forked copy from you own github as explained in the
+You can also clone a forked copy from you own GitHub as explained in the
 [section on getting the sources](#get-the-root-web-site-sources)

 4. Change into your new directory.